ecwpz91/ecwpz91.github.io/about.md

 Posts may include information on business, sports, and variety of useful technical topics I've learned over the years.

 Looking for more?
-Check out my recent bookmarks be clicking [here](https://pinboard.in/u:msurbey).
+Check out my recent bookmarks by clicking [here](https://pinboard.in/u:msurbey).